ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     * `filaments:GetWorldPosition()` gets the coordinates of our filament object.

-11. We now need to update our `SpawnAsset` function to spawn the light wherever the **Filaments** are.
+10. We now need to update our `SpawnAsset` function to spawn the light wherever the **Filaments** are.
 Find our `SpawnAsset` function and change `Vector3.New(0, 0, 0)` to `bulbPosition`.
 Our script should now look like this:

-    ```lua hl_lines="4 5 12"
+    ```lua
-    local switch = script.parent:GetChildren()[2]
+    local switch = script.parent
-    local startingRotation = switch:GetWorldRotation()
-    local switchTrigger = script.parent:GetChildren()[4]
+    local switchTrigger = switch.parent:GetChildren()[3]
-    local lightTemplate = script:GetCustomProperty("Light")
+    local propLightTemplate = script:GetCustomProperty("LightTemplate")
     local filaments = World.FindObjectByName("Filaments")
     local bulbPosition = filaments:GetWorldPosition()

     -- Rotate the switch and spawn a light
     -- when the player interacts with switchTrigger
     local function OnSwitchInteraction()
-        switch:RotateTo(startingRotation + Rotation.New(0, 90, 0), 0.5)
+        switch:RotateTo(Rotation.New(0, 90, 0), .5, true)
-        World.SpawnAsset(lightTemplate, { position = bulbPosition })
+        World.SpawnAsset(propLightTemplate, { position = bulbPosition })
     end

     -- Connect our event to the trigger
     switchTrigger.interactedEvent:Connect(OnSwitchInteraction)
     ```

-12. Press **Play** and test out the script.
+11. Press **Play** and test out the script by interacting with the light.

     <!-- TODO: Replace with gif -->
     ![LightBulb1](../../img/LightBulb/image3.png "It's working!")
     _Excellent!_
     {: .image-cluster}

 You've turned on the light.
 If you keep interacting with the light switch you'll notice it continually spawns lights, making the light bulb brighter and brighter.
-Which is fine if that's what you wanted (and you're not the one footing the electric bill) but we want to flip the switch and turn off the light.
+Which is fine if that's what you wanted (and you're not the one footing the electric bill) but we want to flip the switch back and turn off the light.

-### Turning the switch off
+### Turning the Switch Off

 1. In order to turn the switch off again, we need to create a variable that keeps track of whether the switch is on or off.

-    As always, we start with the variables:
+    As always, let's start with the variables:

+    ```lua
-    `local isLightOn = false`
+    local isLightOn = false
+    ```

     * `isLightOn` is the name of the variable we'll use to keep track of the switch being on and off.
 Because we start with the switch off, `false`is the starting state for the switch.

 2. Next, we need to tell the script to set `isLightOn` to `true`, when we turn on the light.
-In the `OnSwitchInteraction` function, type:
+In the `OnSwitchInteraction()` function, type:

+    ```lua
-    `isLightOn = not isLightOn`
+    isLightOn = not isLightOn
+    ```

     * Instead of just setting `isLightOn` to `true`, this tells the script to change `isLightOn` to whatever it is NOT set to.
 If `isLightOn` is `false` it sets it to `true`, and vice versa.
 In other words, the value is toggled to the state it is not currently at.

 3. Let's see if our script correctly toggles between `isLightOn = false` and `isLightOn = true` when the player interacts with the switch.
 Anywhere in our `OnSwitchInteraction` function type:

-    `print(isLightOn)`
+    ```lua
+    print(isLightOn)
+    ```

-    * `print` tells the script to print to the event log.
+    * `print` tells the script to print to the Event Log window.
     * `isLightOn` is the variable that will be printing.

     It doesn't matter where in the function you typed this as we'll delete this later.
 Right now we only want to know if the switch is correctly toggling our `isLightOn` variable.

     Open up the **Event Log** tab from the **View** menu in the top bar.
 Keep this open and press **Play**.
 Interact with the switch.
 The Event Log should print `true` or `false` every time you interact with the light switch.
 You can delete the `print` statement now.

     Now the script needs to know what to do specifically when the switch is on, and when it is not.
-We need an if statement for this.
+We need an `if` statement for this.
 In the `OnSwitchInteraction` function, after `isLightOn = not isLightOn` type:

     ```lua
     if not isLightOn then